junxit/us-congress-code/title-10/chapter-6/sec-167b.md

 ### References in Text

 The National Security Act of 1947, referred to in subsec. (e), is act July 26, 1947, ch.
 343, 61 Stat.
-495, which is classified principally to chapter 44 (§ 3001 et seq.) of this title.
-Title V of the Act is classified generally to subchapter III (§ 3091 et seq.) of chapter 44 of this title.
+495, which is classified principally to chapter 44 (§ 3001 et seq.) of Title 50, War and National Defense.
+Title V of the Act is classified generally to subchapter III (§ 3091 et seq.) of chapter 44 of Title 50.
 For complete classification of this Act to the Code, see Tables.

 ### Amendments